-In general, expect to pay more than you would for a vinyl replacement window.
-If you're ordering a standard size, a regular double-hung pine replacement window will cost in the neighborhood of $250 to $280, plus the cost of installation if you don't want to handle the project yourself (see our What to Look For discussion for more on that).
+In general, expect to pay more for wood than you would for a vinyl replacement window.
+If you're ordering a standard size, a regular double-hung pine replacement window will start in the neighborhood of $250 to $300, plus the cost of installation if you don't want to handle the project yourself (see our What to Look For discussion for more on that).
 Prices can vary widely by brand and quality.
-Additional options such as high-performance glass, decorative inserts or exotic woods bump up the price, sometimes dramatically: "The same window made to order with high-performance glazing will be about $825.
-In mahogany the cost jumps to $2,100" say editors at This Old House.
+Additional options such as high-performance glass, decorative inserts or exotic woods bump up the price, sometimes dramatically.
+"The same window made to order with high-performance glazing will be about $825.
+In mahogany the cost jumps to $2,100," say editors at This Old House.

 Wood and vinyl both have terrific insulating properties.
 However, vinyl replacement windows do not stand up as well as wood ones to temperature extremes, especially heat, which can cause them to develop leaks, become difficult to open and close or to have other structural issues develop over time.